juandavidzuluaga/doc-otobo-admin/content/ticket-settings/templates.rst

 Name \*
    The name of this resource.
 Any type of characters can be entered to this field including uppercase letters and spaces.
 The name will be displayed in the overview table.

-Subject
-   The subject of the article added by the template.

-Subject method
-   Specify how the current article subject should be dealt with.
-The following methods are available:

-   Combine
-      The template subject will be added after the current article subject.

-   Keep
-      The current article subject will be kept.

-   Overwrite
-      The current article subject will be replaced with the template subject.

 Template
    The body of the article added by the template.